billziss-gh/secfs.test/README.md

     - License: GPL v2
 - fsracer: From the LTP.
 A collection of shell scripts that runs multiple operations simultaneously  in an attempt to identify race conditions, etc.
     - License: GPL v2
+- fsrand.py: My own file system randomizer tool.
+It will perform a series of random operations on a file system, creating new files/directories and updating/removing existing ones.
+    - License: BSD 3-clause
 - bonnie++: Benchmarking tool that can also be used to test file system consistency.
 Runs on OSX and Linux.
     - License: GPL v2
 - iozone: Benchmarking tool that can also be used to test file system consistency.
 Runs on OSX and Linux.